Distracted Driving Accident Lawyers in New Jersey

 According to the National Highway Traffic Safety Association (NHTSA), distracted

-more than 3,000 people were killed in distracted driving accidents according
+3,477 people were killed in distracted driving accidents according to

 is by far the most dangerous because it involves all three elements of